Tom Hastings Programming Resume

 Version control is a game changer for programming.
 I maintain a public repo at Github, a private one with BitBucket, and every software project I start has it’s own commit history by version two.

 SmartPoi is a project I worked on for over 6 years.
 The process taught me many useful things about networking, embedded programming and IOT especially, since it is a connected “thing” project, using an Android app to control LED equipment in real time.
+The equipment I designed, programmed and built is used professionally in performance at Big Top Entertainment.
+Since I started with Arduino more than 10 years ago I have completed a huge number of projects, using peripherals like steppers, SD cards, relays, accelerometers and other sensors; and communications including WiFi, Bluetooth, IR, RF and Serial.
+Currently my favourite MCU is the ESP8266 – but I am busy upgrading to ESP32.

 Anyone making apps for Android knows about Kotlin.
 While I only picked this up recently, I published a Kotlin based app (using Machine Learning) to the Google Play Store and more recently published another based on the same code.
 My knowledge improves every time I add a feature to these apps.
 Here is the write-up on how and why I made the original Monkey Detector app.